-In order to ensure openness, transparency and accountability of decision making, the Council will exclude the Leader and Deputy Leader of the Council and members of the Cabinet from membership of the Overview and Scrutiny Committee.
-However, such a member may attend the Overview and Scrutiny Committee.
+In order to ensure openness, transparency and accountability of decision making, the Council will exclude the Leader and Deputy Leader of the Council and mMembers of the Cabinet from membership of the Overview and Scrutiny Committee.
+However, such a mMember may attend the Overview and Scrutiny Committee.
+Scrutiny Committee.

-A member of the Overview and Scrutiny Committee may not take part in the discussion or voting on the scrutiny of a decision in which he or she has been involved (as a committee member or as a substitute).
+A mMember of the Overview and Scrutiny Committee may not take part in the discussion or voting on the scrutiny of a decision in which he or she has been involved (as a committee member or as a substitute).